alexanderson1993/blog-preact/src/routes/resume/resume.md

 `Javascript`, `HTML`, `CSS`, `PHP`, `Angular.js`, `NodeJS`, `Meteor`
 ### Experience
 `React`, `React-Native`, `Elixir`, `GraphQL`, `SQL Server`, `MongoDB`, `Git`, `Linux`
+## Other Work
+* Developed curriculum for the WebDev Guild, a program for teaching web development to middle-school students.
+* [Thorium](thorium), a system for running highly interactive starship simulations with a focus on analytics and education.
 ## Awards
 * Hopeful winner of the Wall's Battle of the Bands Fall 2016